-The content of an Overall Biodiversity Gain Plan is different in several ways from a standard Biodiversity Gain Plan reflecting that there is unlikely to be detailed proposals agreed for significant onsite habitat enhancements, especially for later phases, and offsite gains and credits allocated or purchased for the development immediately.
+The content of an Overall Biodiversity Gain Plan is different in several ways from a standard Biodiversity Gain Plan reflecting that there is unlikely to be detailed proposals agreed at the outset.

-The Overall Biodiversity Gain Plan for a phased development (which is not a section 73 permission) must include the following matters:
+The Overall Biodiversity Gain Plan for a phased development (which is not related to a section 73 permission) must include the following matters:

-- information about the steps taken or to be taken to minimise the adverse effect of the development on the biodiversity of the onsite habitat and any other habitat - the pre-development biodiversity value of the entire onsite habitat - any registered offsite biodiversity gain proposed to be allocated to the entire development and the biodiversity value of that gain in relation to the development - any biodiversity credits proposed to be purchased for the entire development, and - the strategy for meeting the biodiversity gain objective if there is a change to the postdevelopment biodiversity value, proposed registered offsite biodiversity gain or proposed purchase of biodiversity credits.
+- information about the steps taken or to be taken to minimise the adverse effect of the development on the biodiversity of the onsite habitat and any other habitat; - the pre-development biodiversity value of the entire onsite habitat; - any registered offsite biodiversity gain allocated or proposed to be allocated to the entire development and the biodiversity value of that gain in relation to the development; - any biodiversity credits purchased or proposed to be purchased for the entire development; and - the post-development biodiversity value of the onsite habitat for the entire development and each phase of development

-The post-development biodiversity value of the onsite habitat for the entire development and each phase is a projection of the biodiversity value at the completion of the entire development (not the completion of each phase.)
+The post-development biodiversity value of the onsite habitat for the entire development and each phase is a projection of the biodiversity value at the completion of the entire development (not after the completion of each phase).
 Where firm proposals for development and habitat enhancement on each phase have yet to be finalised, assumptions about the likely development and habitat enhancements should be used to determine this post-development value.
-This value will set the expectations about the biodiversity value of onsite habitats and deviations will need to be justified in later Phase Biodiversity Gain Plans.
+This value will set the expectations about the biodiversity value of onsite habitats, and the final value will need to be set out in later Phase Biodiversity Gain Plans.